Probe Data Analytics Suite

-The Vehicle Probe Project Suite allows agencies to support operations, planning, analysis, research, and performance measures generation using probe data mixed with other agency transportation data.
+The Probe Data Analytics Suite allows agencies to support operations, planning, analysis, research, and performance measures generation using probe data mixed with other agency transportation data.

 The suite consists of a collection of data visualization and retrieval tools.
 These web-based tools allow users to download reports, visualize data on maps or in other interactive graphics, and even download raw data for off-line analysis.
 Each tool has its own unique purposes.
-Among many other uses, the Vehicle Probe Project Suite can provide insight on:
+Among many other uses, the Probe Data Analytics Suite can provide insight on:

 - Real-time Speed Data